-Camp ends on the final Saturday at 10:30am.
+Camp ends on the final Saturday at 10:30am for LAPs/LITs.
+LEPs will depart Friday at 6:00pm.
 This is a wonderful day for family and friends to visit and have your camper show you around camp, meet his/her horse(s), and see the current MeowTown residents!
 A slideshow from the session will be running in the main lodge, refreshments will be provided, and camp merchandise will be on sale.
 Touring will end at 11:30am.
 For safety reasons, please notify the camp office if someone other than the person designated on the camp forms will be picking up your camper(s).
 Please do not arrive before the designated pick-up time without prior arrangements with the Camp Director!